ymniquet/eQuimageLab/docs/source/image.rst

    CIELab
    CIELuv

-The following methods of the :py:class:`Image <equimagelab.equimage.image.Image>` class convert a lRGB/sRGB image to a specific (compatible) color model:
+The following methods of the :py:class:`Image <equimage.image.Image>` class convert a lRGB/sRGB image to a specific (compatible) color model:

 .. autosummary::